-No development permit is required, pursuant to the exemption provisions of this bylaw Schedule 3, Section 2(p), for a Home Occupation - Class 1 provided it complies fits with the following standards parameters below:

-- (a) the use involves phone and office only (i.e. no manufacturing, no use of equipment other than office equipment, no on-site advertising signs, no storage of materials, etc.), - (b) the use does not involves ne outdoor storage of materials, commercial vehicles or heavy equipment (a utility trailer or other equipment that is compatible with residential districts are excluded from this requirement), - (c) there is no display of goods on the premises interior of the residence, - (d) all sales or customer visits occur off the premises or through electronic means, - (e) the use does not require more than occasional customer visits to the premises (for greater clarity, "occasional" means one customer site visit per day), - (fe) the use complies with the general standards found in this Schedule, - (gf) there is no sign proposed, - (h) the home occupation does not require any employees other than the operator and members of the household who reside on the premises.
+- (a) Pursuant to the-exemption provisions of this bylawSchedule 3, Section 2(p), a development permit is not required, for a Home Occupation Class 1, provided it compliesfits within the following standards parameters below: - (i) the use involves phone and office only (i.e. no on-site sales, no manufacturing, no use of equipment other than office equipment, etc.), with limited customer visits (see below); - (ii) the use does not require more than occasional customer visits to the premises (for greater clarity, "occasional" means one customer site visit per day); - (iii) the use does not involves no outdoor storage of materials, commercial vehicles or heavy equipment (note: a utility trailer or other equipment that is typically compatible with residential districts are excluded from this standard); - (iv) there is no display of goods on the premisesinterior of the residence; - (v) all sales or customer visits occur off the premises or through electronic means; - (vi) there is no an advertising sign is not allowed except as may be provided under exemptions in the Sign Standards Scheduleproposed; - (vii) the home occupation does not require any outside employees other than the operator and members of the household, all of whom reside on the premises; and - (viii) the use complies with the Development Standards general standards found in this Schedule.